-Our Instagram channel reaches over 600 people and Twitter also reaches over 650 people.
-Our Facebook page has 1,568 followers.
-We posted five times on the topic of aquatic connectivity.
-On Facebook, posts reached an average of 4,132 people this year with an average of 489 interactions per post.
-Our post about our fish ladder at East Ryan Brook almost 14,000 people and had 1,665 interactions.
+Our Instagram channel reaches over 922 people and Twitter also reaches over 804 people.
+Our Facebook page has 1,218 followers.
+We posted over 10 times on the topics of aquatic connectivity and water quality.
 Water Health and Temperature and Aquatic Connectivity were topics featured several times over the course of the field season.
-We use the #MyNashwaak tag to track engagement on posts.
+We use the #MyNashwaak and #EauNBWater tag to track engagement on posts.